JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 Let's talk gear.
 What you bring is what you have, and many different types of conditions will be present on the trail.

-General adivce is to bring and wear lightweight, water-wicking gear that can dry out fast.
-The weather changes on a dime in this region due to its complex [orology].
+General advice is to pack lightweight, water-wicking gear that can dry out fast.
+The weather changes on a dime in this region due to its complex [orology](https://en.wikipedia.org/wiki/Mountain_research).
 Therefore, gear like ponchos and gaiters can be a pain to put on and take off.
-GoreTex outer laters, synthetic dry-fit materials, and wool are your best chance to avoid being wet and smelly!
+GoreTex outer layers, synthetic dry-fit materials, and wool are your best chance to avoid being wet and smelly!
 Basically: NO COTTON.

 We placed our clothes in zip lock bags to compress them and keep them dry.
 For bulkier items, like your sleeping bag and tent, wrap them in trash bags as a preventative layer when hiking throughout the day and your bag gets caught in a storm.
 You bag's rain cover will only offer so much protection when the rain blows in sideways!